ForeverOpp/blog/source/_posts/hexo-install-and-backup.md

   $ mkdir blog
   $ cd blog
   ```
-  Unless special mention, we will use this dierctory by default.
+  Unless special mention, we will use this directory by default.
   Then, initialize your blog by inputing
   ```bash
   $ hexo init